Acid Reflux Foods to Avoid

-As a result, the acid inside your gut can backwash into your esophagus and eventually your mouth.
+As a result, the acid inside your gut can backwash your esophagus and, eventually, your mouth.

 7. Fatty and Greasy Foods

-Fatty meats and fried foods such as bacon, crisps, French fries, and sour cream tend to have a calming effect on the esophageal sphincter.
+Fatty meats and fried foods such as bacon, crisps, French fries, and sour cream have a calming effect on the esophageal sphincter.

-When this sphincter is relaxed, more acid will be allowed into the esophagus, thereby irritating it.
+When this sphincter is relaxed, more acid will be allowed into the esophagus, irritating it.

 High-fat foods are also absorbed slowly, meaning they sit longer inside your gut, causing the gut to produce more acid.